The Lord gives no answer to the idolaters. Ezekiel 14:1-11.

 How many righteous people does it take to save a nation?

-God’s answer to Ezekiel is that there comes a time when a nation sins so completely condemn it that not even a remnant of righteous citizens can stop the destruction of inherent evil.
+God’s answer to Ezekiel is that there comes a time when a nation sins so completely condemns them that not even a remnant of righteous citizens can stop the destruction of inherent evil.
 God uses as his illustration of a righteous remnant a trio of faithful believers.
 Noah who saw all mankind, except his own family, destroyed by the great flood.

 Job the patient patriarch.
 Daniel, possibly the Daniel who is in captivity in Babylon and serving in Nebuchadnezzar’s palace, who will distinguish himself even more than he already has.